xbkv/3d-game/README.md

 - **Contact:** Discord - HinataSakaguchi

 ## Support
-For inquiries or support related to "Eternal Road," please contact via Discord or refer to the FAQ section. 🤖
+For inquiries or support related to "ENEN Road," please contact via Discord or refer to the FAQ section. 🤖